-The Molecular, Cellular and Developmental program introduces students to molecular structures and processes of cellular life and their roles in the function, reproduction, and development of living organisms.
+The Molecular, Cellular and Developmental program (formerly Molecular Genetics) introduces students to molecular structures and processes of cellular life and their roles in the function, reproduction, and development of living organisms.
 Courses cover a broad range of topics including molecular biology, genetics, genomics, bioinformatics, cell biology, developmental biology, microbiology, and molecular plant genetics.

 It has equivalent undergraduate training in genetics, microbiology and plant molecular genetics the first two years of the program, after that students can chose emphasis and focus in final years of program.

 Topics of study in Molecular, Cellular and Developmental Biology

 Molecular, Cellular and Developmental Biology is a program that includes aspects of multiple fields including:

 - Medical Genetics,

 - Developmental Biology,

 At its fundamental level, it is the study of the molecules of life, and how they are produced and regulated by genetic information.
 Most studies in molecular genetics are based upon the analysis and manipulation of DNA.
 In the past, this has been confined to the study of organisms that could be studied using the tools of ‘classical’ genetics.
 However, modern molecular genetics has been influenced by the genome sequencing projects of many organisms, including humans, and a student studying in this area may find a wealth of potential questions available to explore.